Gas to liquids: Fischer–Tropsch process

-A GtL process may be established via the Fischer–Tropsch process which comprises several chemical reactions that convert a mixture of carbon monoxide (CO) and hydrogen (H_{2}) into long chained hydrocarbons.
+A GtL process may be established via the Fischer–Tropsch process which comprises several chemical reactions that convert a mixture of carbon monoxide (CO) and hydrogen (H_{2}) into long-chained hydrocarbons.
 These hydrocarbons are typically liquid or semi-liquid and ideally have the formula (C_{n}H_{2n+2}).

 In order to obtain the mixture of CO and H_{2} required for the Fischer–Tropsch process, methane (main component of natural gas) may be subjected to partial oxidation which yields a raw synthesis gas mixture of mostly carbon dioxide, carbon monoxide, hydrogen gas (and sometimes water and nitrogen).
 The ratio of carbon monoxide to hydrogen in the raw synthesis gas mixture can be adjusted e.g. using the water gas shift reaction.
 Removing impurities, particularly nitrogen, carbon dioxide and water, from the raw synthesis gas mixture yields pure synthesis gas (syngas).

 The pure syngas is routed into the Fischer–Tropsch process, where the syngas reacts over an iron or cobalt catalyst to produce synthetic hydrocarbons, including alcohols.

-Methane to methanol process
+Mobil process

 Methanol is made from methane (natural gas) in a series of three reactions: